badrulhadi/RSS-FeedReader/README.md

 This Project is written in html, css and javascript.
 It is a very simple RSS feed reader app that takes input in form of rss feed link and display the value as title of article with hyperlink.

+All the logic/magic happen in index.html.
+The CSS and JS directory is only for Bootstrap and Jquery.

 ####Challanges

 - First, I don't know how RSS feed works.
 So need to learn about that first.